Location

 Thung Nham Bird Park in Ninh Binh

-Ninh Binh province boasts vast tracts of primal forests on its western borders with the South China Sea on its southeastern coast.
-Four “special-use” areas make up this region, including the iconic Cuc Phuong State Park and Animal Rehabilitation Center to the west, Van Long Wetland Nature Reserve to the northwest, the UNESCO-recognized Hoa Lu-Trang An Landscape Complex to the southwest, and the unique Coi Noi-Kim Son coastal protection forest to the south, also sponsored by UNESCO.
+From the vast tracts of primal forests on its western borders to the South China Sea on its southeastern coast, four “special-use” areas make up this region.
+The iconic Cuc Phuong State Park and Animal Rehabilitation Center lies to the west, Van Long Wetland Nature Reserve to the northwest, the UNESCO-recognized Hoa Lu-Trang An Landscape Complex to the southwest and the unique Coi Noi-Kim Son coastal protection forest to the south.

-The Ninh Binh coastline is only be 18 km long, but it is abundant with marine life and dotted with small coral islands such as Con Noi (Cồn Nổi) and Con Mo (Cồn Mờ), all of which are recognized as important global biosphere preserves.
+The Ninh Binh coastline is only 18 km long, but it is abundant with marine life and dotted with small coral islands such as Con Noi (Cồn Nổi) and Con Mo (Cồn Mờ), which are recognized as important global biosphere preserves by UNESCO

 Weather